Feminism in the United Kingdom: Education

-In a 2015 evaluation from Lord David Willetts he had discovered and stated that in 2013, the percentage of undergraduate students in the UK were 54 percent females and 46 percent were male undergrads.
-Whereas in the 1960s only 25 percent of full-time students in the United Kingdom were females.
-The increase of females going to school and contributing in the educational system can be linked to the women’s suffrage movements that aimed to encourage women to enroll in school for higher education.
-In the 1960s in the United Kingdom, women were usually the minority and a rarity when it came to the higher education system.
+In a 2015 evaluation from Lord David Willetts stated that in 2013, the percentage of undergraduate students in the UK were 54 percent female and 46 percent male.
+Whereas in the 1960s only 25 percent of full-time students in the United Kingdom were female.
+The increase of women going to university and contributing in the educational system can be linked to the women’s suffrage movements that aimed to encourage women to enroll in higher education.

 21st century

-The Sex Discrimination (Election Candidates) Act 2002 (c.2) is an Act of Parliament of the United Kingdom.
-The purpose of the Act was to exempt the selection of candidates in parliamentary elections from the provisions in the Sex Discrimination Act 1975 and the Sex Discrimination (Northern Ireland) Order 1976 that outlaw sexual discrimination.
-The purposes of the Act allow political parties to select candidates based on gender in an effort to increase representation of women in British politics.
+The Sex Discrimination (Election Candidates) Act 2002 (c.2) is an act of Parliament of the United Kingdom.
+The purpose of the act was to exempt the selection of candidates in parliamentary elections from the provisions in the Sex Discrimination Act 1975 and the Sex Discrimination (Northern Ireland) Order 1976 that outlaw sexual discrimination.
+The purposes of the act allow political parties to select candidates based on gender in an effort to increase representation of women in British politics.

-The Act applies to elections to:
+The act applies to elections to: